legrosmanu/rest-api-squeezebox/README.md

 For this version, notice on package.json the start script.
 Usualy, the squeezebox server is 9000, not 2311.
 I don't use the default port (9000) for my server, just for security reason.

 Endpoint that you can use :
-- /players : get players informations.
+- GET /players : get players informations.
 The array returned looks like :
 ```
 [
     {